Best Of16 min read

 Cyberghost

-CyberGhost takes a genuinely different approach: instead of making you figure out which server to use, it gives you a dedicated "Torrenting" category right in the app.
-Click it, connect, open your torrent client.
-That's it.
-For people who are new to VPNs and just want P2P protection without needing a networking degree, this is legitimately the most beginner-friendly option on this list.
+CyberGhost takes a different approach: instead of making you choose servers, it gives you a "Torrenting" category right in the app.
+Click it, connect, open your client.
+Done.
+For someone new to VPNs who just wants P2P protection without learning networking, this is genuinely the easiest option here.

-Performance is decent — not the fastest, consistently clocking around 200-300 Mbps on WireGuard during my tests, but reliable.
-CyberGhost also has a massive server network (11,000+ servers across 100 countries), which means you're rarely stuck with an overloaded connection.
-The 45-day money-back guarantee on long-term plans is the most generous on this entire list, giving you real time to test it properly.
+Performance is reliable — I hit around 200-300 Mbps on WireGuard during testing.
+Not blazing fast, but consistent.
+With 11,000+ servers across 100 countries, you're rarely stuck on an overloaded connection.
+The 45-day money-back guarantee is the most generous on this list, giving you real time to decide if it works for you.

 Key Features: